joe-herman/joe-herman.github.io/_posts/2020-05-31-finding-a-bff-in-zero-bug-balance.md

 * fixing bugs looks good
 * keeping bugs looks bad

-To our department's credit, nothing very bad happens if our bug balance is nonzero, aside from the public shame of admitting we created more than zero bugs (sometimes a lot more).
+Luckily in our case, nothing very bad happens if our bug balance is nonzero, aside from the public shame of admitting we created more than zero bugs (sometimes a lot more).

 The shame largely works--we've felt it when filing a bug.
 Unfortunately, I have been cautioned about labeling issues as "bugs" because we're chasing Zero Bug Balance, and `last_time` we had bad numbers.
 Alternatives have included filing a card without _labeling_ it as a bug, or just mentally noting its existence and forgetting it until it happens again.